jorvlan/open-visualizations/README.md

 # open-visualizations
 Visualizations based on best open science practices.

-This repository currently consists visualizations made with:
+This repository currently includes visualizations made with:
 - Python (Jupyter notebooks)

 More to come...